eagt/compose3/README.md

 Create your application
 `$ docker-compose run --no-deps web rails new . --force --database=postgresql`

-Then adjust the database.yml file similar to what is included in the compose3 project in GH or in the Docker-Compose-F in local machine only the following
+Then adjust the database.yml file similar to what is included in the compose3 project in GH or in the compose3 in local machine only the following

 ```
 default: &default